ajinkyampophale/my-notes/README.md

 Modules Used:

-  1. app-rrot-path => For getting root path of app.
+  1. app-root-path => For getting root path of app.
   2. config => For configuration setting of the app.
   3. crypto-js => For encryption, decryption and hashing purposes.
   4. express => Used as a framework.